 On the wedding day, it rained!
-We had a heatwave in the leadup to our wedding, five days straight of 40 degrees plus, our wedding was looking like a beautiful 26 degrees, perfect for a garden wedding.
+Our wedding was looking like a beautiful 26 degrees, perfect for a garden wedding.
 Just as we all started to really take on the dance floor, the skies opened up, and it was beautiful.

 Marriage is our certificate of security, knowing that it’s us now.
 Every decision we need to make (both good and bad) is ours.
 We are a family, and it’s our family.
 No one knows us better than we know each other.

 Gown Designer Luv Bridal, Bridal by Aubrey Rose

 Prop & Furniture Hire Black Label Events, Eluma Event Solutions, Outkast Hire